alexkenley/vibe-code-checker/README.md

    docker run -v "$(pwd):/code" vibe-code-scanner /code
    ```

+   > **What does this command do?** This command tells Docker to:
+   > 1. Run the vibe-code-scanner container
+   > 2. Make your current directory (your project) available to the scanner
+   > 3. Scan all the code in your project

 3. **For specific language scanning**, add the `-l` flag:
    ```bash
    docker run -v "$(pwd):/code" vibe-code-scanner /code -l python